Current Transport Issues

 • Most local weekend services only run every 2 hours, as Transport Canberra hasn’t been able to find enough weekend drivers.

-• On weekdays, there is a reduced COVID-19 timetable, with fewer peak and rapid services, as illnesses and staff shortages make it difficult to reliably deliver the full set of services.
+• On weekdays there is a reduced timetable, as construction-related delays in Canberra’s City Centre make it difficult to reliably deliver the full set of services.

 Read more: Why PTCBR is campaigning to bring back the regular timetable.